 Families with children can only be housed in a bed and breakfast in an emergency and usually only for a maximum of six weeks.
 After that, the council is legally required to find you somewhere more suitable to live.

-Get advice immediately if you are in this situation.
+Get advice if you are in this situation.
 Use Shelter's directory to find an adviser in your local area.

 Moving somewhere else